Elektrobit/crinit/doc/adr/adr-cgroups-management.md

 *cons*
 * It seems that the usage of the daemon would require that each process is started in a own user context.
 While this approach might work for daemons it seems quite awkward for other purposes.

+### 4) Use clone3() and alike

+Use syscalls like clone3() and setns() etc. to manage processes with cgroups.
+Those syscalls can have a target cgroup as a parameter.
+With this parameter clone3() will start the new process directly in the new cgroup, for example.

+*pros*
+* none

+*cons*
+* crinit use posix_spawn to create tasks
+* This option does not solve the problem to create cgroups

 ## Decision